Top 12 tasks for security teams to support working from home

 - Review the three phases of Microsoft Defender for Identity deployment

-After you've configured one or more of your Defender for Office 365 services, turn on MTP.
+After you configure one or more of your Defender for Office 365 services, turn on MTP.
 New features are added continually to MTP; consider opting in to receive preview features.

 6: Configure Intune mobile app protection for phones and tablets